 EAQ Highlights Reports

 The Enhancing Audit Quality Highlights and Progress Reports detail how the AICPA supports the profession’s commitment to quality through EAQ.
-View the 2018 Mid-Year Progress Report for more information on:
+View the 2018 Progress Report and the Infographic for more information on:

 - Peer Review

 - Risk assessment